itamar567/ochel/README.md

 #### Cloning the repository
 Click the green Code button above the file list, then click Download ZIP and unzip the downloaded file.

-#### Configuring stats
+#### Configuring
 Edit `player_values.py` and configure the variables.
-I plan on adding a user-friendly way of configuring the program in the future.
+I plan on adding a user-friendly way of changing the dragon kid's element.

 #### Running the program
 Double-click `main.py` to run the program.